 Each volunteer must have a clearly identified supervisor who is responsible for the day-to-day management of that volunteer.
 The manager normally takes on the supervisor’s role, but all staff members receive guidance on how to involve volunteers effectively in the work of the organisation.

 Volunteers who do not adhere to the organisation’s rules or who fail to perform their volunteer assignments satisfactorily may be subject to dismissal.
 No volunteer’s involvement will be terminated in writing until the volunteer has had an opportunity to discuss the reasons for possible dismissal with their supervisor.
-Grounds for dismissal include, but are not limited to, the following: gross misconduct, being under the influence of drugs (including alcohol), theft, misuse of equipment and materials, abuse of clients and co-workers, breaches of confidentiality, failure to abide by Festina Lente policies and procedures and failure to complete duties to a satisfactory standard.
+Grounds for dismissal include, but are not limited to, the following: gross misconduct, being under the influence of drugs (including alcohol), theft, misuse of equipment and materials, , abuse of any person or animal, breaches of confidentiality, failure to abide by Festina Lente policies and procedures and failure to complete duties to a satisfactory standard.

 Concerns and Grievances